Ashley Dayer, Assistant Professor

 Blacksburg, VA 24061

 Dr. Dayer is a conservation social scientist.
-Her research program focuses on understanding people's and organizations' conservation behavior, especially related to private lands habitat conservation, human-wildlife conflict, endangered species management, citizen science, and conservation funding.
+Her research program focuses on understanding people's and organization' conservation behavior, especially related to bird conservation, private lands habitat conservation, human-wildlife conflict, endangered species management, and citizen science.
 As part of this research, she explores the role that policy tools and educational interventions can play in influencing behavior.
+Much of her current research is part of interdisciplinary (social and natural sciences) teams and focused on bridging the implementation gap between science and conservation.

 - FiW 4464/5464 Human Dimensions of Fisheries and Wildlife